lahdesign/web-programming-one/README.md

 Web Programming One
 ===================

-This repository contains the class exercises for Introduction to Web Programming, a three-session, nine-hour, class offered by the [AS220 Media Arts](http://as220.org/mediaarts/about/) studio.
+This repository contains the class exercises for Introduction to Web Programming, a three-session, nine-hour class offered by the [AS220 Media Arts](http://as220.org/mediaarts/about/) studio.

-In this class students will learn basic syntax and concepts of HTML, CSS, and Javascript/jQuery through in-class exercises and option homework.
+In this class students will learn basic syntax and concepts of HTML, CSS, and Javascript/jQuery through in-class exercises and optional homework.
 All three technologies will be linked by an understanding of the Document Object Model (DOM).

 #### Session 1: HTML